How to Make Quality Maps and Image Requirements

 FRONT & SIDE OVERLAP

-To achieve 0.4-1 in per pixel, choose an 80% front overlap and a 75% side overlap, or try different settings that work for your drone and sensor.
+To achieve 0.4-1 in per pixel, choose an 80% front and 70% side overlap, or try different settings that work for your drone and sensor.
 If you need a better image quality with more details (to spot plant stress or diseases on small plants for example), increase the side overlap accordingly.

 ALTITUDE

-Altitude always depends on the sensor you’re working with and how detailed the images have to be for this particular case.
-Ag drone experts recommend flying between 165-245 ft.
+Altitude always depends on the sensor you’re working with and how detailed the images have to be for the particular case.
+Ag drone experts recommend flying between 165-300 ft.

 SPEED